xorbitsai/inference/doc/source/getting_started/launching_models.rst

 .. note:: Suppose you have started the Xinference server endpoint at ``http://0.0.0.0:8001``.

-Launch Llama 2 Chat model:
+To launch an instance of Llama2 chat model:

 .. code-block:: bash